Feastio

 Dessert Menu

-The dessert menu features coffees, after-dinner cocktails such as a Steakhouse Irish Coffee and Just One 'Smore with Michter's Bourbon, campfire s'mores tea cordial, hazelnut liqueur, and creme de cacao.
+The dessert menu features coffees and after-dinner cocktails, such as a Steakhouse Irish Coffee and Just One 'Smore with Michter's Bourbon, campfire s'mores tea cordial, hazelnut liqueur, and creme de cacao.

 Peanut butter truffle dessert